 - in telephone recordings;

 - in paper files; and

 - document retention services off-site.

-34. This may include storage on our behalf by third party service providers.
+38. This may include storage on our behalf by third party service providers, including overseas third party service providers.
 See our comments below about how we protect your information.

 How do we protect personal information?